kogakure/website-11ty-stefanimhoff.de/src/posts/2021/how-to-prepare-for-the-worst-case.md

 I have two leather pants, {% affiliate "military camouflage pants", "B07LB5BT7K" %}, a {% affiliate "T-shirt", "B07PJLB9T7" %}, a {% affiliate "jacket", "B01MROMR2Z" %}, a {% affiliate "jungle hat", "B07NZ4KJ99" %}, and two {% affiliate "camouflage nets", "B07VD8LSH8" %} to conceal myself.
 Abdominal protection and {% affiliate "tactical gloves", "B01LZMZS9K" %} complete the equipment.

+I bought a {% affiliate "military rain poncho", "B00D9A4WRU" %}, some Green Beret recommended which is large enough to be used as a tarp.
+The 60 meter {% affiliate "Paracord", "B009R1KAGM" %} I bought can be used to create a temporary shelter or for climbing.

 ### Defence

 The description of the second week after a Blackout is quite unsettling.
 Police and military will be mostly occupied with protecting nuclear power plants and securing important governmental zones, and hospitals.
 The rest will be mostly lawless.